jracero/antaeus/README.md

 * Maybe some customers with account balance did not allow the charge, because maybe payroll is done after 1st of the month.
 A solution for this situation it could be to schedule more charge requests maybe on the 5th and the 10th of the month

+* The new entrypoint should be secured via user access token or similar to be sure non trusted requests will be processed

 ## Finally

 I have enjoyed a lot this code challenge.
 As I mentioned before, Kotlin caught my attention some time ago, and I had that pending debt to try it some